Patio ideas on a budget – 18 cost-effective ways to transform your outdoor space

 (Image credit: Future PLC/Lizzie Orme)

-A corner-style arbor with slatted roof will create a quiet patio cover idea positioned in a sheltered area of the garden.
+A corner-style arbour with a slatted roof will create a quiet patio cover idea positioned in a sheltered area of the garden.
 By opting for a DIY design like this one, it can be assembled easily over a weekend (with the help of a friend) to cut down costs.

 Brighten up timber with a colourful paint treatment that will make your retreat blend in with the surroundings.
 Paint the interior in a pale colour to lighten the mood inside and provide contrast.
 Add a comfy seat pad and bright scatter cushions.

-Upcycle an old trolley or potting bench and turn it into an outdoor serving station.
+Upcycle an old trolley or potting bench and turn it into an outdoor serving station as part of your small outdoor kitchen ideas.
 A great accompaniment alongside a barbecue or pizza oven, it will provide plenty of extra prep and storage space when you’re cooking outdoors.
-Plus it can be wheeled away into a shed or garage for storage when it’s not in use.
+Plus, it can be wheeled away into a shed or garage for storage when it’s not in use.

 Spruce up the timber using weatherproof exterior paint in a bright, cheery shade, with natural wood on top for a hardwearing work surface.
 Add hooks and rails on the wall for storing barbecue tools and utensils, plus boxes underneath for tableware, then add a few potted herbs on easy-to-access shelves.